KittyCAD/modeling-app/docs/kcl/cos.md

 ---
 title: "cos"
-excerpt: "Computes the sine of a number (in radians)."
+excerpt: "Computes the cosine of a number (in radians)."
 layout: manual
 ---

-Computes the sine of a number (in radians).
+Computes the cosine of a number (in radians).